pallets/click/docs/parameters.rst

 -------------------------------

 To implement a custom type, you need to subclass the :class:`ParamType` class.
 For simple cases, passing a Python function that fails with a `ValueError` is also supported, though discouraged.
 Override the :meth:`~ParamType.convert` method to convert the value from a string to the correct type.
+When defining defaults they must be specified as a string, not as the expected final type.
+For example "0", not 0.

 The following code implements an integer type that accepts hex and octal numbers in addition to normal integers, and converts them into regular